 - Begin the financial aid process by gathering information about the specific financial aid application procedures and deadlines for the law schools that you are interested in attending.
 You should not wait until you receive admission to begin the process.
 In fact, you should be investigating the financial aid procedures and deadlines as you are investigating the admission application requirements.

-- Prepare your federal income tax returns as early as possible after the first of the year.
+- File your federal income tax returns as early as possible each year, if required to file a return.
 Schools may want to see a copy of your actual tax return, so be sure to keep a photocopy for your files.
 The Free Application for Federal Student Aid (FAFSA) requires information that is requested directly from your federal income tax return.
 You can file the FAFSA for an upcoming academic year beginning October 1 of the prior calendar year.
 You can submit the FAFSA anytime after that date—the earlier, the better.

 - Complete the FAFSA form online as early as you can.
 FAFSA is a need-analysis tool developed by the US Department of Education.
 As the name implies, there is no charge for the collection and processing of data or the delivery of financial aid through this form.
 So, do not pay anyone to help you complete or process your Free Application for Federal Student Aid (FAFSA).
 If you need help filling out the application, contact the financial aid office serving the law schools to which you are applying for assistance.